TECHSYNBAL/Hype-N-Links/ai/README.md

 1. Connect your GitHub repo to Railway
 2. Railway will auto-detect the Dockerfile and build
 3. Optional environment variables:
-   - `OLLAMA_MODEL`: Model name to use (default: "llama2")
+   - `OLLAMA_MODEL`: Model name to use (default: "tinyllama" - small model that works on free tier)
    - `PORT`: Railway sets this automatically

+**Note:**
+- Default model is `tinyllama` (~637MB) which works on Railway's free tier
+- Larger models like `llama2` (~4GB) require more RAM and may cause OOM errors on free tier
-**Note:** The first deployment will take longer as it downloads and installs Ollama and pulls the AI model (2-7GB depending on model).
-Subsequent deployments are faster.
+- The first deployment will take longer as it downloads and installs Ollama and pulls the AI model

 ### Local Development